kwonus/Quelle/Quelle-AVX.md

 @delete another-macro

+If you want the same settings to be persisted to your current session that were in place during macro definition, the @absorb command will persist all settings for the macro into your current session

+@absorb my-favorite-settings-macro

+Both @absorb and @expand also work with command history.

-NOTE: Labels must begin with a letter [A-Z] or [a-z], but they may contain numbers, spaces, hyphens, periods, commas, underscores, and single-quotes (no other punctuation or special characters are supported).
+**NOTE:** Labels must begin with a letter [A-Z] or [a-z], but they may contain numbers, spaces, hyphens, periods, commas, underscores, and single-quotes (no other punctuation or special characters are supported).

 While macro definitions are deterministic, they can be overwritten/redefined: consider this sequence: